Shop All Accessories

 Shop All Beds & Frames

 Also known as a single, this is the perfect mattress for small children, daybeds, trundle units and hideaways.
 The width of a twin is the minimal amount of space needed for a single person to sleep comfortably each night.

 Pros: Great for children who are transition from their crib to their “big kid bed.”
 Also great for small guest bedroom.

-Cons: Not idle for two adults to sleep on.
+Cons: Not ideal for two adults to sleep on.

 Also known as Twin XL, this mattress is most commonly found in college dorm rooms.
 The twin XL offers an additional 5″ in length compared to a Twin mattress.

 Pros: Great for single adults who are taller.
 Most common size found in college dorms.
 Great for small spare bedrooms and take up minimal space.

 Cons: Bedding can be harder to find for this size.

 Full mattresses, also known as a Double, are 15″ wider than a Twin bed and 5″ shorter than a Queen bed.
 Good option for a guest bedroom to accommodate to adults without taking up a lot of space or a step-up mattress for an older child.